-Our team of specialists holds decades of accumulated experience providing support in the areas of strategic planning, business and economic analysis, network architecture, and project implementation.
-Our senior consultants are:
+We are a team of specialists with decades of accumulated experience in broadband econometrics, strategic planning, business and economic analysis, digital infrastructure and transformation, community engagement, and project implementation.

 Founder and President

-Michael Curri founded Strategic Network Group (SNG) in 1998 driven by his passionate belief in the power of broadband to transform lives, business competitiveness, and community vitality.
-As CEO he leads a team of experienced specialists on a wide range of economic development initiatives to get the most out of broadband investments.
+Michael Curri founded Strategic Networks Group (SNG) in 1998 driven by his passionate belief in the power of broadband to transform lives, business competitiveness, and community vitality.
+As President of SNG, he leads a team of experienced specialists on a wide range of economic development, broadband, and digital transformation initiatives.

-With a vision to revitalize communities and regions through the effective use of Information and Communication Technology (ICT), he has consulted as an economist and strategic analyst for public and private sector clients globally for over a decade.
-His guiding philosophy is that technology is only as good as how it is used, and that broadband used properly can have transformative impacts.
+With a vision to revitalize communities and regions through broadband and digital transformation, he has consulted as an economist and strategic analyst for public and private sector clients globally for over two decades.
+His guiding philosophy is that the value of technology comes from how it is used.
+Technology can have transformative impacts on localities, but fully leveraging technology requires personalizing returns on investments to individual households, organizations, and businesses.
+This requires using the right metrics and data points to develop strategies and plans that can bridge identified gaps and barriers.

-His work has been described “ground-breaking” on more than one occasion.
-His efforts in demonstrating how broadband utilization can impact business, communities, and regions – as well as his strategies to drive utilization – have significantly contributed to the effectiveness of broadband investments.
-Government at all levels and major consulting firms have cited his studies that prove broadband investments stimulate economic development generate significant returns to GDP – often over 10 times the investment.
+Michael’s work has been described “ground-breaking” on numerous occasions.
+His efforts to assess how online practices can impact businesses, households, and localities have established goals, priorities, and outcomes for broadband and digital infrastructure investments.
+Government at all levels and major consulting firms have cited his studies that show how broadband investments stimulate economic development and generate significant returns to GDP – often over 10 times the investment.

-Michael received his Honours B.Sc. in Economics and Political Science from Dalhousie University and a Masters in Economics from the University of Waterloo.
+Michael received his Honors B.Sc. in Economics and Political Science from Dalhousie University and a Masters in Economics from the University of Waterloo.
 His unique and deep broadband expertise makes him in high demand as a regular speaker at broadband conferences and workshops internationally.
-He has taught Management Information Systems and System Analysis at St. Lawrence College in Canada.
-Mr Curri is bilingual in English and German and highly proficient in Italian and French.
+He has taught Management Information Systems and System Analysis at the college level.
+Mr Curri is fluent in English, German, and French, and highly proficient in Italian.

 Derek Murphy